 The individual should be fitted with a power base that can meet various seating, positioning and electronics needs.
 An individual may require a power positioning system to help with pressure relief or independent weight shifting.
 Power seating options available include power tilt, power recline, and power tilt and recline.

 A customized seating system is an important part of helping a client compensate for asymmetries, managing tone, providing proper stability, support and pressure management.
 There are also many custom accessories that can be adapted to meet the individual’s needs.
-Optional LED fender lights on the Q6 Edge® 2.0 and Q6 Edge® HD (standard on the Q6 Edge® Z) help clients see and be seen.
+Optional LED fender lights on the Q6 Edge® 2.0 and Q6 Edge® HD (standard on the Q6 Edge® Z and Edge 3) help clients see and be seen.

 Often, an individual changes over time due to growth, weight gain or loss, therapeutic and/or medical intervention and the results of aging with a disability.
 To adapt to these changes, the seating system needs to be modular so the needs of the individual can continue to be met.